Does Coffee Go Bad? The Last Freshness Guide You'll Ever Need

-- How to differentiate between fresh & stale coffee beans (and why fresh is always better)
+- How to differentiate between fresh & stale coffee beans (and why fresh coffee is always better)

 - The best ways to store coffee in your home

-- 5 tasty ways to use old, stale coffee
+- Five tasty ways to use old, stale coffee

-Telling the difference between fresh coffee and stale coffee is super easy—just rely on your sense of smell and taste!
+Telling the difference between fresh and stale coffee is super easy—rely on your sense of smell and taste!

 Have you ever had the pleasure of smelling coffee while it's roasting?
 Heavenly, right?

-This sweet, intoxicating aroma should be evident in a bag of fresh coffee, too.
+This sweet, intoxicating aroma should also be evident in a bag of fresh coffee.
 Open a bag of fresh coffee beans and take a whiff!
 You should be able to pick up on different hints of flavors ranging from fruits to nuts and everything in between.

-Take another whiff right after you grind it, the smells should be even more intense and delightful.
+Take another whiff right after you grind it; the smells should be more intense and delightful.

 Specialty coffee can taste like crisp apples, juicy oranges, decadent chocolates, floral teas, and so much more!

 After all, 80% of what we taste comes from the smell.
-Fresh coffee boasts a myriad of delightful and complementary flavors, all working in tandem to kickstart your day.
+Fresh coffee boasts myriad delightful and complementary flavors, all working in tandem to kickstart your day.